How Much Can You Afford to Spend in Retirement?

 Source: SCFF via Charles Schwab

-Why we like The Guardrails Approach:
+Why we like The Guardrail Retirement Strategy

 1. It allows for higher spending earlier on in retirement compared to the 4% rule